Skanda-P-R/Legal-Made-Simple/README.md

 * OpenNYAI for creating the ```en_legal_ner_trf``` legal [NER model](https://huggingface.co/opennyaiorg/en_legal_ner_trf).
 * [Groq Cloud](https://groq.com/) for the Llama model.

 ### PS, if you want to learn how the Application works, please read the "AppWorking.md" file.
-If you want to read how the case statements are fetched from HPCC System, please click on the "Searching Techniques used in HPCC Systems" folder.
+If you want to read how the case statements are fetched from HPCC System, please click on the "Searching Techniques used in HPCC" folder.